-In the last two years, more than half a million Rohingya refugees have fled persecution in Myanmar, seeking refuge in makeshift camps in Bangladesh.
-In order to respond to the growing need for medical care in Bangladesh, SAMS Global Response (SGR) partnered with a local medical organization Gonoshaathata Kendra (GK) to assess the situation in Cox’s Bazar and deliver urgent medical assistance, including supporting mobile and static clinics, distributing medical supplies and addressing nutritional needs.
+In 2017, more than half a million Rohingya refugees have fled persecution in Myanmar, seeking refuge in makeshift camps in Bangladesh.
+In order to respond to the growing need for medical care in Bangladesh, SAMS Global Response (SGR) partnered with a local medical organization Gonoshaathata Kendra (GK) in 2017 and 2018 to assess the situation in Cox’s Bazar and deliver urgent medical assistance, including supporting mobile and static clinics, distributing medical supplies and addressing nutritional needs.
 In September 2018, SAMS has transitioned out of Cox’s Bazaar.
 The objective of SAMS’ work in the area was to establish lasting health facilities and improve community-based health services to address the critical medical needs of the Rohingya refugees, both of which were achieved.
 The two health facilities in Kutapalong and Bulukali have continued to operate under Gonoshaathata Kendra (GK) to provide services ranging from primary care, maternal child care, child health care, and referral services as needed.

 During our operation in Bangladesh, SAMS organized and facilitated medical missions, bringing together 25 volunteers from around the world and treating 642 patients, many of whom were women and children.
 The volunteer physicians saw an average of 100 patients a day during their mission, with services ranging from diabetes care and other chronic conditions, to more acute responses, such as surgical treatments, and emergency referrals for suspected cases of infectious diseases.

 “Seeing this level of horror in the pictures and articles on the news urged me to take action in some way.
 I can’t help but imagine what it must be like for these women and children to leave everything behind and run for their lives.”

-SAMS supported the improvement of community health services through a combination of trainings and program implementation.
-Our volunteer endocrinologist established a diabetes screening and management program at the clinics, training local doctors and paramedics on the use of a glucometer and the HbA1C machines SAMS volunteers had donated.
+Additionally, SAMS supported the expansion of community health services through a combination of training and program implementation.
+Our volunteer endocrinologist established a diabetes screening and management program at the clinics, training local doctors and paramedics on the use of a glucometer and the HbA1C machines donated by SAMS.
 SAMS and GK have also been working with local communities to map Traditional Birth Attendance (TBA) for assessment and future training.
 Other training included Infant and Young Child Feeding (IYCF) for paramedic and volunteer staff, antenatal and postnatal care awareness, and Traditional Birth Attendance training.
 SAMS provided an international Emergency Obstetric Care Services (EMOC) expert to conduct and facilitate these training programs alongside GK teaching staff in Dhaka.

-Meet our Beneficiaries
+Meet Our Beneficiaries